unnamed/inject/readme.md

 [![Discord](https://img.shields.io/discord/683899335405994062)](https://discord.gg/xbba2fy)

-`unnamed/inject` is a zero-dependency, lightweight and fast runtime dependency injection library based on [Google's Guice](https://github.com/google/guice), compatible with the JSR-330 specification for Java 8+
+`unnamed/inject` is a zero-dependency, lightweight and fast runtime dependency injection library based on [Google's Guice](https://github.com/google/guice) for Java 8+

 By not having to worry about manually injecting dependencies, this library will potentially increase your programming productivity